Best New Restaurants in St. Pete-Clearwater

 Located inside The Hotel Zamora, the former Castile restaurant has been newly imagined: The menu is Mediterranean-inspired with an emphasis on fresh seafood, with an upscale-but-casual feel.
 As befits a hotel restaurant, Azura is open for breakfast, brunch, lunch and dinner.

 Some dishes are quickly rising as fan favorites, including the Shrimp Al Ajillo, Chilean sea bass, and lamb kabob.
 The extensive cocktail menu features seasonal favorites like the Watermelon Mojito (mocktail) and the Ruby Red Fizz (cocktail).
 Tip: You can even grab a to-go item from Azura Coastal Kitchen and head upstairs to the rooftop to enjoy your meal.
-Because everything is tastier with views of the Gulf of Mexico and the Intracoastal Waterway.
+Because everything is tastier with views of the Gulf and the Intracoastal Waterway.

 Explore Azura Coastal Kitchen